 Summer outfit – Apparel Arts 1933 by Laurence Fellows

-With warm summer arriving early this year, it is about time to talk about some decent summer outfits.
+With the warm summer arriving early this year, it is about time to talk about some decent summer outfits.
 Today, I want to focus on a combination from Apparel Arts which was published in 1933 and drawn by Laurence Fellows.
-The two core items of this outfit are on the one hand the black & white flannel pants and on the other hand the DB jacket in a brown gabardine.
+The two core items of this outfit are black and white flannel pants, and a DB jacket in a brown gabardine.

 Pepita Pants

-The pattern of this worsted-flannel pants is supposedly a shepherd’s check which is similar to a houndstooth /dogtooth pattern.
-The difference between the two are the smoother edges from black to white of the shepherd’s check.
-The cut of the pants is fuller than what you would usually see today while it probably has two pleats.
-The cuff is about 1.5″ and quite regular while the pants are quite short, not even touching the shoes.
-During summer this is especially desirable since the ankle and the foot experience a nice breeze.
+The pattern of these worsted-flannel pants is supposedly a shepherd’s check, which is similar to a houndstooth/dogtooth pattern.
+The difference between the two is that the shepherd’s check has smoother edges from black to white.
+The cut of the pants is fuller than what you would usually see today, and it probably has two pleats.
+The cuff is about 1.5″ and quite regular, while the pants are quite short, not even touching the shoes.
+This is especially desirable during summer since the ankle and the foot experience a nice breeze.

 Gabardine Jacket

-The dark-brown gaberdine jacket is 6×2 double breasted with the horizontal button stance being relatively large.
-For a summer coat, this is not ideal in my opinion because the two layers of fabric cover the most part of the torso causing the wearer to fell even warmer.
-The lapels are quite wide and cut with a little belly – typically 1930s.
-The collar is not short and the gorge sits a bit lower than what you can see nowadays on many jackets.
-Overall, this is very classic though.
+The dark-brown gabardine jacket is 6×2 double-breasted, with the horizontal button stance being relatively large.
+For a summer coat, this is not ideal in my opinion because the two layers of fabric cover a large part of the torso, causing the wearer to feel even warmer.
+The lapels are quite wide, and cut with a little belly—quintessential 1930’s.
+The collar is not short and the gorge sits a bit lower than what you would see nowadays on many jackets.
+Overall, though, this is very classic.
 The closing button position is slightly above the waist and emphasizes the long leg line of the wearer in the picture.
-The lower flap pockets are aligned with the lower row of the buttons which gives the coat an harmonic look.
-However, the ticket- or cash pocket is positioned in the middle between two rows of buttons.
-Another feature of the 30s are the wide shoulders in combination with a decent amount of waist suppression and some fullness over the chest.
+The lower flap pockets are aligned with the lower row of the buttons, which gives the coat a harmonic look.
+However, the ticket or cash pocket is positioned in the middle between two rows of buttons.
+Another feature of the 30’s are the wide shoulders combined with a decent amount of waist suppression and some fullness over the chest.
 Despite the wide lapels, the breast pocket is located very close to the armpit.
-Today, this pocket would be usually positioned further inside and be partially covered by the lapel.
+Today, this pocket would usually be positioned further inside and be partially covered by the lapel.

 Shirt